-- 1/2 teaspoon cardamom
+- ½ teaspoon ground cardamom

-- 1 tablespoon dry yeast
+- 1 tablespoon instant yeast

-- 8 oz (2 cups, 230g) powdered sugar
+- 8 oz granulated sugar (1 cup)

-- Juice of 1 lemon
+- 1 teaspoon lemon juice

 - Knead the dough on the mixer for 5 minutes.
 Sprinkle more flour if the dough begins to stick to the sides of the bowl.
 If working by hand add as much of the flour as you can with a wooden spoon then knead in the remaining flour by hand.

 - Turn the dough out onto a well floured surface and knead until the dough is smooth, supple and not sticky.
 Use a little more flour as needed.
 Form the dough into a smooth ball and place it into a lightly oiled bowl, turning once to coat the dough.
-Cover with plastic wrap and set aside until doubled in volume (about 1 – 1 1/2 hours).
+Cover with plastic wrap and set aside until doubled in volume (about 1 – 1 ½ hours).

 Roll the Fritters

 - Turn the dough out onto a floured surface and knead into a smooth ball.
 Roll to a 16" x 12" rectangle.
-Distribute 2/3 the rhubarb evenly over 1/2 the surface of the dough.
+Distribute ⅔ the rhubarb evenly over ½ the surface of the dough.
 Fold the dough over the rhubarb.

 - Gently press with your hands or rolling pin until the roll is flattened to 1" thick and the rhubarb is embedded in the dough.
 If you get air bubbles just poke the dough with the tip of a knife to release the trapped air.
-Scatter the remaining rhubarb over 1/2 the dough and fold in half again.
+Scatter the remaining rhubarb over ½ the dough and fold in half again.
 Flatten to embed the rhubarb into the dough and form into a 12" x 3" log.
 Use a bench scraper to cut into 12 even pieces.